 For more information about Taizé in the Indianapolis Area, join the Facebook group Taizé in Indianapolis.

 Taizé is an ecumenical monastery community in France that was founded in the 1940’s during World War II as a place for worship, prayer, and community for all Christian denominations, and as a place of refuge for those fleeing the Nazi regime.
 The community strives for communion among all Christians, and of all humanity.
 People of all languages and denominations make pilgrimages to Taizé for prayer retreats.

 The goal of Taizé music is directed toward prayer.
 The music of Taizé grew out of a need to provide meaningful and prayerful music accessible to all visitors of the community.
-Repetitive songs with the use of different languages and simple elements of musical quality combine to promote the inner unity of the person and genuine prayerful expression.
-The repetitive structures of short musical phrases with singable melodic units make Taizé musically accessible to all people, while the use of different languages, including Latin, helps equalize the language barriers for all involved.
+Repetitive songs use different languages and simple musical elements to promote the inner unity of the person and genuine prayerful expression.
+The repetitive structures with short musical phrases and easy to sing melodic units make Taizé accessible to all people, while the use of different languages, including Latin, helps equalize the language barriers for all involved.

-Taizé services usually include a long period of silence.
-(Here around 10 minutes) The words of Brother Roger, Taizé’s founder, sum up the importance of silence in prayer.
+Taizé services usually include a long period of silence (Around 10 minutes at Central).
+The words of Brother Roger, Taizé’s founder, sum up the importance of silence in prayer.
 “Although God never stops trying to communicate with us, God never wants to impose anything.
 Often, God’s voice is heard in a whisper, in a breath of silence.
 Remaining in silence in God’s presence, open to the Holy Spirit, is already prayer… If, with a childlike trust we let Christ pray silently within us, then one day we shall discover that the depths of our being are inhabited by a Holy Presence.”